Putting tax strategies into place could help you save money in today’s economic environment.

 Assume Mary and John are married.
 Mary is a successful business owner currently paying tax at the highest income tax rate, which in Ontario is 53.53%.
 On the other hand, John has no income.

-Something to keep in mind is that the interest rate will be 1% for the life of the loan.
+Something to keep in mind is that the interest rate will be 2% for the life of the loan.
 The interest for each calendar year must be paid in cash by January 30 of the following year.
-The Government sets prescribed interest rates every 3 months, meaning the 1% rate will remain at the least until June 2022.
-Interest rates are increasing in Canada, and we anticipate the prescribed rate will increase for the next quarter.
+The Government sets prescribed interest rates every 3 months.
+Interest rates are increasing in Canada, and the prescribed rate will increase for the next quarter of 2022.

 If you require assistance determining if this or any other type of tax planning strategy could benefit you, please get in touch with us.